Unstaging Changes in Git: A Step-by-Step Tutorial

 Scenario:

-Here’s how you can do it using “git unstaged changes”:
+Here is how to do it using “git unstaged changes”:

 Step 1: Check the Status

-Before making any modifications, check the current status of your repository to see which files are staged for commit:
+Check the current status of your repository to see which files are staged for commit:

 $ git status